gustavorodrigues19/gustavorodrigues19/README.md

-### Hi there 👋 , my name is Gustavo Rodrigues
+### Hi there 👋

-I´m fullstack developer living in Brazil and working remotely for intenational companies.
+I´m fullstack developer living in Brazil.
+As well, I'm full stack developer living in Brazil.
+As well, I'm working remotely for international companies.

 Love to solve problems with technology ❤️

 "Whether you think you can or you can't you're right".
 Henry Ford

+🗣️ Speaking:
+🇧🇷 Portuguese
+🇺🇲 English
+🇪🇦 Spanish

 Contact-me on:
 [LinkedIn](https://www.linkedin.com/in/gustavorodrigues-dev/)